morrisjdev/Linq4JS/README.md

 Removes item(s) from array

-By default this method uses the property **Id** to Identify the Objects.
-If The property is not set this methods tries to compare the objects directly.
+By default this method uses the property **Id** to identify the objects.
+If the property is not set this methods tries to compare the objects directly.

 ```javascript
 var array = ["item1", "item2", "item3", "item4", "no"];